rjw57/blog/content/web/perspective-correct-screen-images-with-webgl.md

 \end{bmatrix}.
 $$

-We could've set it to 1 or any other value we chose, but setting it to zero is really easy.
+We could've set it to any other value we chose, but leaving it alone is prudent.
 Now that we know how to work out what parameters to pass to the *matrix3d* function, writing the ``drawImg()`` function is straightforward:

 ```javascript